Curia Julia: Description

 The exterior of the Curia Julia features brick-faced concrete with a huge buttress at each angle.
 The lower part of the front wall was decorated with slabs of marble.
 The upper part was covered with stucco imitation of white marble blocks.
 A single flight of steps leads up to the bronze doors.
 The current bronze doors are modern replicas; the original bronze doors were transferred to the Basilica of St. John Lateran by Pope Alexander VII in 1660.

 A coin was found within the doors during their transfer.
 That allowed archaeologists to date repairs made to the Senate House and the addition of the bronze doors to the reign of Emperor Domitian (AD 81–96).
 The original appearance of the Senate House is known from an Emperor Augustus Denarius of 28 BC, which shows the veranda held up by columns on the front wall of the building.

 The interior of the Curia Julia is fairly austere.
-The hall is 25.20 m long by 17.61 m wide.
+The hall is 25.2 × 17.61 m.
 There are three broad steps that could have fitted five rows of chairs or a total of about 300 senators.
 The walls are stripped but were originally veneered in marble two thirds of the way up.
 The two main features of the interior of the Curia Julia are its Altar of Victory and its striking floor.

 At the far end of the hall could be found the "Altar of Victory".
 It consisted of a statue of Victoria, the personification of victory, standing on a globe, extending a wreath.
 The altar was placed in the Curia by Augustus to celebrate Rome's military prowess, more specifically his own victory at the Battle of Actium, in 31 BC.
 The altar was removed in 384 AD, as part of a general backlash against the pagan traditions of Ancient Rome after the rise of Christianity.

 The other main feature of the Curia's interior, the floor, is in contrast to the building's colorless exterior.
 Featured on the floor is the Roman art technique of opus sectile in which materials are cut and inlaid into walls and floors to make pictures of patterns.
 That is described by Claridge as " stylized rosettes in squares alternate with opposed pairs of entwined cornucopias in rectangles, all worked in green and red porphyry on backgrounds of Numidian yellow Phrygian purple".